yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 | --------------- |-------| ----------------------------------------- |
 | Entity          | 1     | The entity ID to delete the triple for    |
 | Attribute       | 2     | The attribute ID to delete the triple for |

+#### 13.3 Set triple batch

+When the OpType is `Set triple batch`, all 3 EAV fields of each of the triples must be included.
+Set triples batch is used in order to set multiple triples for the same entity or relation in a single database transaction.
+For relations, `From entity`, `To entity`, `Type`, `Relation type` and `Index` must all be included in a single triple batch.

+#### 13.4 Delete triple batch

+When the OpType is `Delete triple batch`, just the EA fields of each triple should be included.
+For relations, all required triples should be deleted in a single triple batch.

 ### 14. Edits